What is a TV antenna preamplifier?

 - C. From the power inserter to the TV input.

 - a.
-If a 2 way signal splitter is in use go from the preamplifier power inserter output to the signal splitter input and from the splitter outputs to the TVs.
+Up to a 4 way signal splitter is in use go from the preamplifier power inserter output to the signal splitter input and from the splitter outputs to the TVs.

 - b.
-If a 4 way splitter or larger is in use go from the preamplifier power inserter to the LNA 100 distribution amplifier > input and from the LNA 100 output to the signal splitter > and then to the TVs.
+If a signal splitter larger than a 4 way splitter is in use go from the preamplifier power inserter to the LNA 100 distribution amplifier > input and from the LNA 100 output to the signal splitter > and then to the TVs.